Skip to main content

 1. Matches the HTTP method and path

-2. Runs any middleware registered for that route
+2. Runs any middleware registered for that route and stage

 3. Creates a controller instance for the request

-4. Binds route, query, and body values to method parameters
+4. Binds route, query, and body values to method parameters and validates them

-5. Serializes the returned object to JSON
+6. Serializes the returned object to JSON unless the action is raw

 First example